 Feeling adventurous, we tackled a portion of the Carlton Trail, so named for the town in which the park resides.
 The Carlton Trail offers phenomenal views of the river and its rapids.

-While the park is absolutely gorgeous in the summer, on weekends it can get very crowded with other folks hoping to drink in the natural beauty of their surroundings.
+While the park is absolutely gorgeous in the summer, on weekends it can get very crowded with other folks hoping to drink in the natural beauty of their surroundings and that’s why they have several employees and use programs like paystub online to manage them.
 We visited at the end of the summer season (end of August) and it wasn’t too crowded – so I would highly recommend visiting either earlier or later in the season (May or August) to be able to fully appreciate all of the sites.
+When it comes to island tours, check it out here and find out what the best kind of guides.